 Really it seems like most of what we have to say about alcohol stoves is positive.
 They are affordable and lightweight.
 The biggest issue with using one of these is that it has more of a learning curve than a gas stove to be able to do it right, apparently.

 There isn’t a “one stove beats all” situation here.
-What it comes down to is finding out what your personal preferences and needs are, and then choosing a stove setup that best matches those needs and preferences.
+For us, what it comes down to is finding out what personal preferences and needs are, and then choosing a stove setup that best matches those needs and preferences.
 The gas stove will always win when we’re talking about time.
 The alcohol stove wins when it comes to weight and cost.
 They are both amazing tools to help us get outside and enjoy the outdoors.
 Keep living ultralight!

 *Check out our video and watch as Tayson shows how to set up and use an alcohol stove, how it works, and more about our experience in the field!